Bill Ackman: Pershing Square Capital Management

 In 2004, with $54 million from his personal funds and from his former business partner Leucadia National, Ackman started Pershing Square Capital Management.

-In 2010, Pershing started buying J. C. Penney shares, paying an average of $22 for 39 million shares or 18% of J.C.
+In 2010, Pershing Square started buying J. C. Penney shares, paying an average of $22 for 39 million shares or 18% of J.C.
 Penney's stock.
-In August 2013, the two-year campaign to transform the department store came to an abrupt end when Ackman stepped down from the board following a disagreement with fellow board members.
+In August 2013, the two-year campaign to transform the department store ended abruptly when Ackman stepped down from the board due to a disagreement with fellow board members.

+In 2011, Pershing Square began acquiring shares of Canadian Pacific Railway, eventually becoming the railway's largest shareholder.
+In November of that year, citing the company's poor financial performance, Ackman initiated a proxy contest with the goal of replacing CP's CEO and multiple board members.
+At the railway's annual meeting in May 2012, close to 90 percent of shareholder votes supported Ackman's dissident slate and much of the company's leadership was subsequently replaced.
+Following the successful proxy contest, The Globe and Mails Report on Business Magazine named Ackman "CEO of the Year," stating that "no other CEO has had a bigger impact on how our publicly traded companies are steered than Ackman."

-In January 2015, LCH Investments named Ackman one of the world's top 20 hedge fund managers after Pershing Square delivered $4.5 billion in net gains for investors in 2014, bringing the fund's lifetime gains to $11.6 billion since its launch in 2004 through 2014.
+In January 2015, LCH Investments named Ackman one of the world's top 20 hedge fund managers after Pershing Square generated $4.5 billion in net gains for investors in 2014, bringing the fund's lifetime gains to $11.6 billion since its launch in 2004 through 2014.